Where to Donate Kids' Clothes, Toys and More in NYC During the Holidays and Beyond

 Visit the website for locations.

-The thrift stores support seven citywide Adult Rehabilitation Centers, and accept everything from children's and adult clothing to major appliances and furniture.
-The organization offers a value guide for tax deduction purposes and will come pick up large items.
+The thrift stores support five citywide Adult Rehabilitation Centers, and accept everything from children's and adult clothing to major appliances and furniture.
+The organization offers a value guide for tax-deduction purposes and will come pick up large items.
 You can even schedule a pickup online.

 Of course there are lots of other organizations that accept donations of clothing, shoes, furniture, toys, books and household items.
 Donationtown.org has made the process of figuring out who wants what easier.
 The site has a list of participating charities and what they accept and even lets you schedule a pickup.
 The service is free for the charities and donors.
 It's also worth dropping by your local church, synagogue or community center to see if they have any charity programs.